md-redwan-hossain/notes/c-sharp-intro.md

 ### Type inference with `var` keyword

 -   Use the `var` keyword for a variable with initialization from which the compiler can infer a type.
+-   The motto is: type should be only visible in one side of variable declaration, either right or left. `var` is used when type is evident in the left side.

 ```cs
 using System;